OS X Yosemite How to Restore MAC to factory settings

 The X Yosemite operating system is a UNIX-based platform that was designed for use on personal computers.
 It is the operating system that came after OS X Mavericks.
 It came out to the public on October 16, 2014.

-The X Yosemite operating system is the first of its kind to be designed specifically for use on personal computers, and it features a number of new and improved features over its predecessor.
+The X Yosemite operating system is the first of its kind to be designed specifically for use on personal computers.
+It features a number of new and improved features over its predecessor.

 The iCloud Drive is one of the most important new features.
 It lets users store and access their files from any device with an Internet connection.

-Other new features include a redesigned Finder, better support for multiple displays, and new versions of the Safari and Mail programs.
+Other new features include a redesigned Finder.
+There is better support for multiple displays.
+There are new versions of the Safari and Mail programs.

 What are the features of X Yosemite OS?

-X Yosemite is the latest operating system from Apple, and it comes with a host of new features and improvements.
+OS X Yosemite is the latest operating system from Apple.
+It comes with a host of new features and improvements.

-The most notable new features is the redesigned interface, which features a more modern look and feel.
+The most notable new feature is the redesigned interface, which features a more modern look and feel.

-It include an improved notification center, better support for iCloud, and new sharing options.
+It includes an improved notification center, better support for iCloud, and new sharing options.

-It is the improved performance and stability that comes with X Yosemite.
+It is the improved performance and stability that come with X Yosemite.

 Steps to Restore Mac with OS X Yosemite